MinaProtocol/MIPs/MIPS/mip-zkapps.md

 and actions are capped to enforce that the network doesn't need to do too much work to process a transaction.

-## Backward Compatibility
+## Backward (and Forward) Compatibility

-This MIP is not backward compatible; it is an extensive change to the consensus rules and requires a hard fork to implement.
-Nonetheless, processing of payments and delegations has not changed.
+Payment and delegation transaction processing remains unchanged, and thus existing infrastructure and tooling will remain compatible -- so in some sense the introduction of zkApp transactions is backward compatible.

+However, this MIP requires a hardfork as there are extensive changes to the consensus rules.

-Backward compatibility for zkApps is an important consideration for future hardforks but has been deemed out of scope for this hardfork, and, moreover, those proposing to upgrade to any part of zkApps at a later time are in a better position to make concrete suggestions.
+Forward compatibility for zkApps is an important consideration for future hardforks but has been deemed out of scope for this hardfork, and, moreover, those proposing to upgrade to any part of zkApps at a later time are in a better position to make concrete suggestions.

+It is recommended that early developers of zkApps prepare for required smart contract upgrades just in case.

 To assuage concerns that compatibility are impossible: If it is deemed important to maintain compatibility on an upgrade, upgrades of the transaction structure,